 - Jerkass: He's described by Andy to be "grouchy."
 Based on his character and the way he dresses to go to work, Phil would not look out of place as a Dean Bitterman or Obstructive Bureaucrat type of character in any other role in any other movie.

-- Jerkass Has a Point: Phil may not be a saint, but his concerns about whether he and his wife are capable of caring for Andy and his emotional trauma aren't exactly unfounded and him disbelieving Andy about the existence of a Killer Doll was a natural reaction like all the other characters in the films.
-Subverted in the television cut, where the 'Has a Point' part outweighs the Jerkass part, especially the deleted scene at the driveway (which happens to be a less intense and more reasonable version of the Simpsons' bedroom scene after Andy comes back from school, evidenced by the word for word dialogue both scenes used) where Phil drops his minor Jerkassery towards Joanne and started to talk to her reasonably of why he thinks they are not able to care for Andy.
+- Jerkass Has a Point: Phil may not be a saint, but his concerns about whether he and his wife are capable of caring for Andy and his emotional trauma and questioning Andy's sanity and if it's manageable aren't exactly unfounded and him disbelieving Andy about the existence of a Killer Doll was a natural reaction like all the other characters in the films.
+Subverted in the television cut, where the 'Has a Point' part outweighs the Jerkass part, especially the deleted scene at the driveway (which happens to be a less intense, less insensitive and more reasonable version of the Simpsons' bedroom scene after Andy comes back from school, evidenced by the word for word dialogue both scenes used) where Phil drops his minor Jerkassery towards Joanne and started to talk to her reasonably of why he thinks they are not able to care for Andy.

 - Jerk with a Heart of Gold: In the television cut, despite his somewhat low treatment of Andy, Phil does show he sincerely loves his wife and it's possible his bitter behavior could have been a result of his concern for his wife, who has her heart broken every time a child leaves after being under their foster care which Phil can no longer bare with.
 Plus, it's also possible his harshness on Andy and being seemingly very unsympathetic towards his bad history, is sincerely out of lack of confidence to take care of him and the fact he's too preoccupied to deal with his and his wife's constant aformentioned fostering problems to deal with another at the same time rather then out of dislike that the theatrical cut interprets instead.
 In other words, while he has nothing for Andy, Phil shows he has nothing really against him neither unlike the theatrical cut's Phil.
 These deleted Pet the Dog moments also makes more sense of why Kyle expresses to Andy while they were doing laundry that she thinks Phil is alright despite his somewhat despicable attitude in comparison to previous foster parents she stayed with who were probably worst and why his wife would grieve for him after he was killed.